MichalKarbownik/falcon-docs/docs/payments/api.md

 <Test3dSecure url="http://payment.net" method="POST" fields={[{ name: 'foo', value: 'bar' }]} />
 ```

-Getting this component - visitor will be redirected to `http://payment.net` page with `POST` method
+Getting this component - the visitor will be redirected to `http://payment.net` page with `POST` method
 and passing `foo=bar` data.